oracle-devrel/devo.tutorials/way-to-go-on-oci/way-to-go-on-oci-article1.md

 ---
-title: The Way to Go on OCI
+title: The Way to Go on OCI - Part 1 - How to get Going on OCI Compute

 parent:
 - tutorials